pubcore/node-composition/readme.md

-	✓ reloads modules in development mode, if corresponding js file changed ✓ supports CORS - CrossOriginResourceSharing by config (allowedOrigins) ✓ sends CSP (Content-Security-Polcy) HTTP header, if configured ✓ offers req.cookies object, if there are cookies
+	✓ reloads modules in development mode, if corresponding js file changed ✓ supports CORS - CrossOriginResourceSharing by config (allowedOrigins) ✓ sends CSP (Content-Security-Polcy) HTTP header, if configured ✓ offers req.cookies and req.cookiesByArray object, if there are cookies

 component router
 	✓ routes requests based on component config